smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Broadway East lacks many 35-foot trees

-"Here in **Broadway East**, in an area of Baltimore that has suffered from decades of disinvestment, this **lonely 35-footer stands out as one of the neighborhood’s largest sidewalk trees**."
+“Here in **Broadway East**, in an area of Baltimore that has suffered from decades of disinvestment, this **lonely 35-footer stands out as one of the neighborhood’s largest sidewalk trees**.”

 #### Explanation

 Broadway East has an average tree height of 5.75 feet.
 5.24 percent of the trees there are 35 feet tall or taller.

 #### Supporting Code